Alternative fuels such as LNG and CNG: overview of the differences

-The renewable fuel biomethane is surrounded by a multitude of abbreviations for products of various kinds.
-In order to keep an overview, the explanations of all necessary abbreviations can be found on the following definition page.
+The renewable fuel biomethane is surrounded by a large number of abbreviations for a wide variety of products, including LNG.
+To help you keep track, the explanations of all the necessary abbreviations can be found on the following definition page.

 CNG